The Dynamics and Geometry of Semi-Hyperbolic Rational Semigroups: Decay of Correlations, Central Limit Theorems, the Law of Iterated Logarithm: the Method of Lai--Sang Young Towers

-for some $0<\theta<1$ depending on $\alpha$.
+for some $\theta\in(0,1)$ depending on $s$.

 \sp\item[\mylabel{b}{t12015_03_13 item b}] The Central Limit Theorem holds for every H\"older continuous function $g:J(\^f)\to \mathbb{R}$ that is not cohomologous to a constant in $L^2(\mu_t)$, i.e. for which there is no square integrable function $\eta$ for which $g={\rm const}+\eta\circ f-\eta$.
-Precisely, we recall, this means that there exists $\sigma>0$ such that
+More precisely, there exists $\sigma>0$ such that